KFTK-FM

 KFTK-FM (97.1 MHz) is a commercial radio station licensed to Florissant, Missouri, and serving the Greater St. Louis area.
-It airs a talk radio format and is owned by Audacy, Inc. The studios are on Olive Street in downtown St. Louis.
+It airs a talk radio format. and is owned by Audacy, Inc. The station's studios are on Olive Street in downtown St. Louis.

-KFTK-FM is a Class C1 station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
-The transmitter is on Magdalen Lane in O'Fallon.
-Besides a standard analog transmission, KFTK-FM broadcasts using HD Radio technology, carrying the Infinity Sports Network on its HD2 digital subchannel.
-KFTK-FM is available online via Audacy.com.
+KFTK-FM is a class C1 station, and has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
+Its transmitter is located on Magdalen Lane in O'Fallon.
+Besides a standard analog transmission, KFTK-FM broadcasts using HD Radio technology, carrying the Westwood One Sports on its HD2 digital subchannel.

 Programming

-KFTK-FM specializes in conservative talk.
+KFTK-FM airs a conservative talk format.
 It has mostly local shows on weekdays during the day, with Marc Cox in mornings, Annie Frey in early afternoons and Mark Reardon in late afternoons.
 The rest of the weekday schedule is nationally syndicated programs: Brian Kilmeade and Friends, Fox Across America with Jimmy Failla, The Dana Loesch Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

 Weekends focus on specialty topics, including money, health, guns and home improvement.
 Some shows are paid brokered programming.
 Syndicated shows include Our American Stories with Lee Habeeb, The Guy Benson Show and Markley, Van Camp and Robbins.
 Most hours begin with an update from Fox News Radio.